computersarecool/willynolan.com/_posts/research/2017-04-12-infrared-communication.md

     - p: 'The end result of this exploration was the <a href="https://pypi.org/project/irreceiver/">irreceiver</a> Python library which is available on PyPi.'

-    - p: 'It is fully tested and well commented and a good place for someone interested in using IR communication with a Raspberry Pi or just interested in exploring the protocol more.'
+    - p: "It is fully tested and well commented and a good place to start for someone interested in using IR communication with a Raspberry Pi or just interested in exploring IR in general."

+    - figure:
+        type: ul
+        class: acknowledge
-    - raw: '<small><p>All images and video in this post are courtesy of
+        caption: "All images and video in this post are courtesy of:"
+        content:
-<a href="https://www.sbprojects.net/knowledge/ir/index.php">SB-Projects</a> (great resource for this topic)</p><small>'
+          - <a href="https://www.sbprojects.net/knowledge/ir/index.php">SB-Projects</a> (great resource for this topic)
 ---